 - Switching off driving with a passenger on a long trip

 - Traveling during the day instead of overnight

 - Not taking medications that can make you drowsy

 While you can do your part to prevent a drowsy-driving-related accident in Atlanta, you still need to be alert for fatigued truck drivers on the road.
 Some warning signs that a trucker may be sleepy include lane drifting, swerving, hitting the rumble strips, and tailgating.
 If you spot a trucker doing any of these things on the road, avoid driving near the truck and call the local authorities if you feel like the truck may be a hazard to those on the road.

 If you were injured or a loved one was killed by a drowsy trucker, you need to talk with an experienced Atlanta trucking accident attorney as soon as possible to make sure your interests are protected.
-Call the Law Offices of Shane Smith at 770-HURT-999 for a free consultation today.
+Call Shane Smith Law at 770-HURT-999 for a free consultation today.